-[32] The subject site falls within this general section of streets and as such its significance under Criterion A is justified, nevertheless, the application of Criterion A remains very broad.
+[33] On this basis, the significance of the subject site under Criterion A is justified as the subject site is located in the stretch of Bourke Street between the William Street and Queen Street intersection.
+This stretch of street changed substantially during the subject study period and the development on the subject site contributed to this change.
+Nevertheless, the application of Criterion A remains very broad.
 As a result, it would be inappropriate to designate a building as significant solely on the basis of this criterion.

-Figure 6: Aerial view of the western end of the Hoddle Grid late 1970s.
-Note the subject in a central position in the photo.
+Figure 14: Aerial view of the western end of the Hoddle Grid late 1970s.
 Source: Melbourne Australia: A Way of Life (GH Poole, ed, Melbourne Tourism.
 1979).